Sourdough Cinnamon Rolls Recipe

 ASSEMBLE AND BAKE THE DOUGH

 - Starting with one of the long sides, roll the dough up into a tight 12" log.
 Using a sharp serrated knife, cut the log into 6 even slices.
-Place the slices cut side down in the prepared pan (one in the center and 5 around it), then cover loosely with foil or a kitchen towel and allow to rise for 1 and ½ hours.
+Place the slices cut side down in the prepared pan (one in the center and 5 around it), then cover loosely and allow to rise for 1 and ½ hours.

 - When rolls have risen, preheat the oven to 350ºF (177ºC).
 Bake the rolls for 25-30 minutes or until rolls just start to brown on top.
 Remove from oven and allow to cool for 5 minutes while you prepare the cream cheese frosting.